DevaPalasingam/Liri/README.md

 # Project Title

-My own personal assistant.
-Liri, can check my recent tweets, look up movie reviews and songs on spotify, and be my friend.
+Your own personal assistant.
+Liri, can check your recent tweets, look up movie reviews and songs on spotify, and be your friend.

 ![Alt text](/img/liri.jpg?raw=true)
 ![Alt text](/img/liri2.jpg?raw=true)